ratulsur/universal_doc_rag/README.md

 Then open the portal, log in, upload documents, and ask questions over them.

-## Evaluation

-Retrieval and generation quality are measured with **DeepEval** across four metrics — relevancy, faithfulness, precision, and recall — so changes to chunking, retrieval, or prompts can be compared quantitatively instead of by eyeballing answers.

 ## Testing

-10+ automated test cases run as unit tests and as pre-/post-commit validation, covering the ingestion and retrieval paths.
+Automated test cases run as unit tests and as pre-/post-commit validation, covering the ingestion and retrieval paths.

 ## Project structure